bih/spotify-ruby/README.md

 - **🌈 Delightful for developers.** Writing the SDK and using the SDK should be equally delightful.
 Granted, this is a challenging goal; but with solid information architecture, well-crafted opinions, clear and helpful error messages, and software that doesn't get in your way - we will create quite lovely software.

 - **✨ A maintained production-level.** It doesn't take experts to write production-level code; all it takes is considerate guidance from the community.
-We should write software expecting it to be used in the next 5 years.
-Great tests help us & others understand and trust what we intended.
+We should write software that we and others [trust to do what it is intended to do](https://hackernoon.com/im-harvesting-credit-card-numbers-and-passwords-from-your-site-here-s-how-9a8cb347c5b5).
+We care about [Semantic Versioning] for clear version changes.

-*Disclaimer: This SDK is NOT owned or supported by Spotify.
+_Disclaimer: This SDK is NOT owned or supported by Spotify.
 It remains a personal project of mine.
-If you are a commercial partner of Spotify and wish to use this SDK, be aware you are using it at your own risk.*
+If you are a commercial partner of Spotify and wish to use this SDK, be aware you are using it at your own risk._

 ## Install